 It should be noted that rosemary prefers some air flow and breezy conditions as this replicates the natural growing conditions but also be aware that potted rosemary can dry out a little bit quicker in consistently windy areas.

-Over watering is a far bigger risk to your rosemary then under watering so always err on the side of too dry rather then too damp.
+Overwatering is a far bigger risk to your rosemary than underwatering so my advice is to always err on the side of too dry rather than too damp.

-If you rosemary is planted in a pot, feel the soil underneath through the drainage holes.
+If your rosemary is planted in a pot, my method for establishing when it needs watering is to feel the soil underneath through the drainage holes.

-Once you know how quickly your soil dries at the base of the pot then you can establish how often to water rosemary according to your conditions.
+Once you know how quickly your soil dries at the base of the pot, you can establish how often to water rosemary according to your conditions.

-For raised beds or garden boarders rosemary often does not require watering when its fully established apart from times of pronounced drought.
+For raised beds or garden boarders, in my experience, rosemary often does not require watering when it’s fully established apart from times of pronounced drought.

 Watering Rosemary in Winter

-In most climates an outdoor potted rosemary does not require any watering during Winter.
+As we discussed, in most climates, an outdoor potted rosemary does not require any watering during Winter.

-In climates with higher rainfall, particularly in Winter the requirement for well draining soil amended with lots of sand or grit is much higher.
+I’ve found that personally, In climates with higher rainfall, particularly in Winter, the requirement for well-draining soil amended with lots of sand or grit is much higher.

 A higher proportion of sand to improve drainage and prevent the soil retaining too much moisture is the most effective way to mitigate the risk of root rot.

-Begin watering again in the Spring once very 2 weeks when temperatures have warmed up and the rosemary is actively growing.
+Begin watering again in the Spring, once every 2 weeks, when temperatures have warmed up and the rosemary is actively growing.

 How Much to Water Rosemary